take0a/dbt-fusion/README.md

 > [!TIP]
 > You don't have to build this project from source to use the new dbt!
 We recommend using the precompiled binary with additional capabilities:

-There are several ways to get started with Fusion (for more, see dbt Fusion's quickstart documentation [here](https://docs.getdbt.com/guides/fusion?step=1))
+There are several ways to get started with Fusion (for more, see the [Quickstart for the dbt Fusion engine](https://docs.getdbt.com/guides/fusion?step=1))
 1. **Download dbt the vs-code extension** - For most people the best experience.
-This will install the dbt fusion CLI and Language Server on your system - see the install guide [here](https://docs.getdbt.com/docs/install-dbt-extension).
+This will install the dbt fusion CLI and Language Server on your system - see the docs page: [Install the dbt VS Code extension](https://docs.getdbt.com/docs/install-dbt-extension).
-2. **Install Fusion Directly** Install just the fusion CLI with the command below or see dbt's documentation [here](https://docs.getdbt.com/docs/fusion/install-fusion)
+2. **Install Fusion Directly** Install just the fusion CLI with the command below or see dbt's documentation: [About Fusion installation](https://docs.getdbt.com/docs/fusion/install-fusion)

 ``` bash
 curl -fsSL https://public.cdn.getdbt.com/fs/install/install.sh | sh -s -- --update
 ```

-3. **Build Fusion from Source** - See the *Compiling from Source* section below
+3. **Build Fusion from Source** - See the below section: [Compiling from Source](#compiling-from-source)

 ### Supported Operating Systems and CPU Microarchitectures